Station (2014 film)

-Station is a 2014 Hindi thriller film written and directed by Saad Khan and was produced by Sumit Ghosh Media, an independent company that promote talents from Bangalore.
+Station is a 2014 Hindi thriller film written and directed by Saad Khan and was produced by Sumit Ghosh Media, an independent company that promotes talents from Bangalore.
 Sameer Kevin Roy, Vibhinta Verma, and Siddhanth Sundar star as the main protagonists of the film.
 Production began in November 2011, and was wrapped up in July 2012.
 The film went to post-production in March 2013, and was released on 28 March 2014 via PVR Cinemas and its arm PVR DIRECTOR'S RARE which works as a springboard to support the theatrical release of the critically acclaimed cinema and niche content from across the world.
-Official theatrical trailer was launched on 20 February 2014 at PVR Forum Mall, Bangalore in presence of Kannada film director Jacob Verghese, prominent Fashion Guru Prasad Bidapa along with Miss Earth Nicole Faria, and the cast and crew of the film.
+The official theatrical trailer was launched on 20 February 2014 at PVR Forum Mall, Bangalore in the presence of Kannada film director Jacob Verghese, prominent Fashion Guru Prasad Bidapa along with Miss Earth Nicole Faria, and the cast and crew of the film.

 The film follows three psychotic assassins as they wait to finish a job at a waiting room on a deserted railway station.